 - Retirement Savings

 Contributions to any retirement savings such as a 401(k) plan, a Roth IRA, a 403(b) plan or a Government Thrift Savings Plan are deducted from an employee’s gross earnings prior to any taxation.
 Every dollar placed into one of these retirement savings plans reduces an individual’s taxable income by an equal amount.
-However, there are limits: the contribution limit for employees who participate in 401(k), 403(b), most 457 plans and the federal government’s Thrift Savings Plan for 2021 is $19,500.
+However, there are limits: the contribution limit for employees who participate in 401(k), 403(b), most 457 plans and the federal government’s Thrift Savings Plan for 2022 is $20,500.
 For employees over age 50 who participate in any of these plans, there is an additional allowance of $6,500 per year considered “catch-up” contributions.
 Finally, the limit on annual contributions to an IRA remains at $6,000, and $7,000 for those over 50.
 Often the best way to educate your employees about retirement plan savings is to partner with a provider, like a financial advisory firm, to make sure your employees understand how specific plans work.
 Providing an expert will help employees make the best decisions about how to move forward.

 - 401(k) Contribution Limits